Yermak-McFaul Expert Group on Russian Sanctions: The purpose and composition of the group

 The purpose of the Yermak-McFaul Expert Group is to provide a comprehensive list of possible economic and political measures to strengthen the sanctions of the United States, Europe and the world against Russia and Belarus.

 The Group includes more than 100 experts, most of whom come from the US and Ukraine.
-Among them are Swedish-American economist and diplomat Andres Oslund, former US Ambassador to Ukraine William B. Taylor Jr., American political sociologist Larry Diamond, American philosopher, political economist and publicist Francis Fukuyama, Honorary President of the Kyiv School of Economics Tymofiy Mylovanov, KSE Institute Head Natalia Shapoval, Director General of Naftogaz of Ukraine Yuriy Vitrenko, former head of Oshchadbank Andriy Pyshnyi, Chairman of the economic affairs committee of the Verkhovna Rada of Ukraine Dmytro Natalukha, prominent Ukrainian journalist Serhiy Leshchenko, Ambassador extraordinary and plenipotentiary Oksana Markarova, as well as Russian economists Sergey Aleksashenko and Sergey Guriev.
-Group secretaries: Vladyslav Vlasiuk from the Ukrainian side and Bronte Kass from the US side.
+Among them are Swedish-American economist and diplomat Andres Oslund, former US Ambassador to Ukraine William B. Taylor Jr., American political sociologist Larry Diamond, American philosopher, political economist and publicist Francis Fukuyama, Honorary President of the Kyiv School of Economics Tymofiy Mylovanov, KSE Institute Head Natalia Shapoval, Director General of Naftogaz of Ukraine Yuriy Vitrenko, former head of Oshchadbank Andriy Pyshnyi, chairman of the economic affairs committee of the Verkhovna Rada of Ukraine Dmytro Natalukha, prominent Ukrainian journalist Serhiy Leshchenko, Ambassador extraordinary and plenipotentiary Oksana Markarova, as well as Russian economists Sergey Aleksashenko and Sergey Guriev.
+Group secretaries: Vladyslav Vlasyuk from the Ukrainian side and Bronte Kass from the US side.
 Daria Zarivna, communications manager of the international working group of independent experts on sanctions against Russia.
-Experts will always comment on sanctions implied, and on impact on russian`s economy, some examples: Rodnyansky, Nell, Vlasiuk.
+Experts will always comment on sanctions implied, and on impact on Russian's economy.